-If all goes as planned, come 2018, Manhattan's West Side will also be home to a monumental public art installation that masterfully blends human congestion and acrophobia.
+Manhattan's West Side is now home to a monumental public art installation that masterfully blends human congestion and acrophobia.
 And it involves stairs … lots and lots of stairs.

-In fact, the scalable sculpture, provisionally dubbed "Vessel," is all stairs: 2,500 individual steps and 80 landings spread out across 154 interconnecting flights of circular staircases that ascend 150 feet — roughly 15 stories — into the sky above the Hudson Yards, previously a massive construction crater that's slowly but surely taking form as the largest real estate development project in the history of the United States (and the largest in the Big Apple since Rockefeller Center, which was completed in 1939).
+In fact, the scalable sculpture, provisionally dubbed "Vessel," is all stairs: 2,500 individual steps and 80 landings spread out across 154 interconnecting flights of circular staircases that ascend 150 feet — roughly 15 stories — into the sky above the Hudson Yards, previously a massive construction crater that's now the largest real estate development project in the history of the United States (and the largest in the Big Apple since Rockefeller Center, which was completed in 1939).

-Susan K. Freedman, president of the Public Art Fund, explains to the Times that while she appreciates the grand scale of Heatherwick's design — "you can't be small in New York," she notes – she does have her concerns: "The bigger problem may be traffic control," she explains.
-“I think people will want to experience it."
+Susan K. Freedman, president of the Public Art Fund, explained to the Times that while she appreciated the grand scale of Heatherwick's design — "you can't be small in New York," she notes – she did have her concerns: "The bigger problem may be traffic control," she explained.
+"I think people will want to experience it."

-Boasting an estimated price tag of $150 million (that's $60,000 per step, folks), “Vessel” is being privately financed by Stephen M. Ross of Related Properties, head of one of the two development companies behind the $20 billion Hudson Yards project.
-Construction on the project has already commenced in Italy.
-The sculpture's prefabricated elements will be shipped to New York and assembled next year with an anticipated completion date in 2018.
+Boasting an estimated final price tag of $200 million (that's $80,000 per step, folks), Vessel is being privately financed by Stephen M. Ross of Related Properties, head of one of the two development companies behind the $20 billion Hudson Yards project.
+Even with such a hefty price tag, tickets to climb Vessel are free.
+Tickets are required though to help manage crowd control.

-As a high-profile project with an eye-popping price tag to match, “Vessel” has already been greeted by a fair amount of criticism — not at all unexpected for a dreamer like Heatherwick, whose work is often mired in controversy, litigation and outright protests.
-Even New York City Mayor Bill de Blasio acknowledged the polarizing nature of "Vessel" at an extravagant unveiling ceremony held last week at Hudson Yards: Speaking directly to Heatherwick, de Blasio explained: "If you meet 100 New Yorkers, you will find 100 different opinions on the beautiful work you've created.
+As a high-profile project with an eye-popping price tag to match, Vessel has been greeted by a fair amount of criticism — not at all unexpected for a dreamer like Heatherwick, whose work is often mired in controversy, litigation and outright protests.
+Even New York City Mayor Bill de Blasio acknowledged the polarizing nature of Vessel at an extravagant unveiling ceremony in 2016: Speaking directly to Heatherwick, de Blasio explained: "If you meet 100 New Yorkers, you will find 100 different opinions on the beautiful work you've created.
 Do not be dismayed."

-While Heatherwick is being encouraged not to be dismayed, early critics of the project just can't help but feel anything short of appalled.
-Take Andrew Russeth of ARTNews, for example, who refers to “Vessel” as "ridiculously over-the-top" and "breathtakingly ill-conceived;”
+While Heatherwick was encouraged not to be dismayed, early critics of the project just couldn't help but feel anything short of appalled.
+Take Andrew Russeth of ARTNews, for example, who back in 2016 referred to Vessel as "ridiculously over-the-top" and "breathtakingly ill-conceived.”

 The easy case to make about Vessel is that it is extremely unattractive.
 Heatherwick, a master of publicity, actually seems to know this and compared his tower at a press conference to a garbage bin last week, as if to co-opt that analogy from the start.
 To my eye, it recalls a hypertrophied mall without stores or some sort of futuristic prison, or the overbuilt, alienating architecture that features in some of Andreas Gursky's digitally altered photos, or Piranesi's prison prints.
 The most generous analogy I can come up with is that it resembles an upside-down beehive smothered, for some unknown reason, in bronzed steel.

-Others have been more gracious, such as the editors of Fortune, who deem the sculpture as potentially being "Manhattan's answer to the Eiffel Tower."
+Others were more gracious, such as the editors of Fortune, who deemed the sculpture as potentially being "Manhattan's answer to the Eiffel Tower."
 Keep in mind that the Eiffel Tower was detested by many Parisians when completed in 1889.

 Matters of aesthetics and scale aside, there's no denying the aerobic exercise-related appeal of Heatherwick's design. ("New Yorkers have a fitness thing," Heatherwick observes to the Times.)
 Given the heart rate-elevating nature of Heatherwick's sculpture (there will also be a glass-enclosed incline elevator incorporated into the structure so that those with impaired mobility can reach the top and get back down again), I'm going to go out on a limb and assume that "Vessel" already has a built-in super-fan in the form of former mayor and outspoken stair champion, Michael Bloomberg.
 Perhaps on opening day, Bloomberg can stand at the highest of the 154 staircases and give high-fives to — and pose for photos with — those who complete the ascent to the top of Manhattan's newest and most physically vigorous tourist magnet.